Joshua Redman: Life and career

 Joshua Redman was born in Berkeley, California, to jazz saxophonist Dewey Redman and dancer and librarian Renee Shedroff.
 He is Jewish.
 He was exposed to many kinds of music at the Center for World Music in Berkeley, where his mother studied South Indian dance.
 Some of his earliest lessons in music and improvisation were on recorder with gamelan player Jody Diamond.
-He was exposed at an early age to a variety of musics and instruments and began playing clarinet at age nine before switching to what became his primary instrument, the tenor saxophone, one year later.
+He was exposed at an early age to a variety of music and instruments and began playing clarinet at age nine before switching to what became his primary instrument, the tenor saxophone, one year later.
 Redman has said he is self-taught on the saxophone and has cited John Coltrane, Ornette Coleman, Cannonball Adderley, his father Dewey Redman, as well as the Beatles, Aretha Franklin, The Temptations, Earth, Wind and Fire, Prince, The Police and Led Zeppelin as musical influences.

 Redman graduated from Berkeley High School, class of 1986, after having been a part of the award-winning Berkeley High School Jazz Ensemble for all four years of high school.
 After graduation, Joshua frequented the classroom jam sessions of Bay Area pianist and professor of music (at Laney College in Oakland, California), Ed Kelly.
 It was there that he performed alongside saxophonist Robert Stewart.

 In 1991, he graduated summa cum laude with a degree in social studies from Harvard University, where he was a member of Phi Beta Kappa.
 He had already been accepted by Yale Law School, but deferred entrance for what he believed was only going to be one year.
 Some of his friends had recently relocated to Brooklyn, and they were looking for another housemate to help with the rent.
 Redman accepted their invitation to move in, and almost immediately he found himself immersed in the New York jazz scene.
 He began jamming and gigging regularly with some of the leading jazz musicians of his generation and that of his father, including Brad Mehldau, Peter Martin, Mark Turner, Peter Bernstein, Roy Hargrove, Christian McBride, Kevin Hays, Jorge Rossy, Pat Metheny, Charlie Haden and Billy Higgins, among others.